 - b.
 40 kW to 100 kW QFs.
 If the capacity of Customer's Qualifying Facility is 40 kW or more and less than or equal to 100 kW, then the metering arrangement to measure the electrical energy generated by the Qualifying Facility which is received by the Local Utility System for purchase by MRES shall be such that all power received by the Local Utility from the Qualifying Facility (net of Customer's own use) shall be measured separately from power delivered from Local Utility to Customer, pursuant to Minnesota Rules § 7835.3400.
 The meter measuring power delivered to Customer shall not permit reduction of measured power already delivered to Customer during periods when the Qualifying Facility generation exceeds Customer demand (i.e. no netting allowed).
 Local Utility shall credit Customer's monthly bill for power received by the Local Utility System and purchased by MRES.
 The rate paid by MRES for electrical energy generated by the Qualifying Facility which is received by the Local Utility System shall be the rate described in Section 11 of the Agreement. - c.
 Customer acknowledges and agrees that time-of-day purchase rates under Minnesota Rules § 7835.3500 are not available under this Agreement due to metering and technology limitations of Local Utility and Customer. - 4.
 Environmental Attributes.
-Power purchased by MRES from the Qualifying Facility does not include any environmental attributes (i.e., renewable energy credits), if any, associated with the environmental character of the Qualifying Facility, nor any federal income tax credits for renewable energy that are accruable to Customer with respect to the Qualifying Facility.
+Power purchased by MRES from the Qualifying Facility does not include any environmental attributes (i.e., renewable energy credits), if any, associated with the environmental character of the Qualifying Facility, nor any federal income tax credits for renewable energy that are accruable to Customer with respect to the Qualifying Facility. - Interconnection Costs.
+The Qualifying Facility is responsible for the actual, reasonable costs of interconnection which are estimated to be \$\\\\\.
+The Qualifying Facility will pay Local Utility as follows: - 6.
+Metering Equipment.
+Local Utility is responsible for furnishing the following metering equipment, if any:

-5. Interconnection Costs s.
-The Qualifying Facility is re sponsible for the actual, reasonable costs of interconnection which are estimated to be \$ The Qualifying Facility wi ll pay Local Utility as fol lows: 6.
-Metering Fauinment Local Utility is responsible for or furnishing the following quipment, if any: Local Curry is responsible to Local Utility's co ost responsibility, if any, a associated with the metering eq uipment is as follows: ·
+Local Utility's cost responsibility, if any, associated with the metering equipment is as follows:

-Fast Track Process
+INTERCONNECTION PROCESS Fast Track Process